jazmia/Variant_Analysis/README.md

 less -S sample_final_variants.vcf
 ```

-**Consensus sequence**
+**Generate consensus sequences**\
-Done for parental strain used in directed evolution and used in variant analysis of evolved strains
+Done for parental strain used in directed evolution and used in variant analysis of evolved strains\
 Also done for samples but not used in variant analysis
 ```
 samtools consensus -f fasta aligned_sorted_seq.bam -o parental.fasta